Joulessies/ObjectArray/README.md

                 System.out.println("Empty input is not allowed.
 Please enter a valid element.");
             } else {
                 try {
-                    // Attempt to parse the input as an integer int num = Integer.parseInt(input);
+                    int num = Integer.parseInt(input);
                     setElement(index++, num);
                 } catch (NumberFormatException e) {
-                    // If parsing fails, treat the input as a string setElement(index++, input);
+                    setElement(index++, input);
                 }
             }